Snapshots of Food Industry News

 MTR to Manufacture Orkla’s Fruit-flavoured Chew Laban

 MTR Foods will invest about Rs.40 crore to set up a facility for the Norway based parent company Orkla Group to manufacture Laban.
-Laban is a specially-crafted human-shaped, non-sticky, 100 per cent vegetarian, fruit-flavoured chew.
+Laban is a specially-crafted human-shaped, non-sticky, 100 percent vegetarian, fruit-flavored chew.
 Laban is a leader in the confectionery segment in Norway and the Indian foray is expected to do well with the expertise provided by MTR Foods.
-Laban has been localised with Indian flavours, such as strawberry, mango, green mango and orange.
+Laban has been localized with Indian flavors, such as strawberry, mango, green mango, and orange.
 It will be available through general and modern trade outlets across India.
 The 26g pack of Laban will be priced at Rs10, and the 65g pack at Rs.30.

 Developing the product for the Indian market required extensive research so it could be adapted for Indian tastes without losing the stretchy chewy quality attributed to brand Laban.
-Equipment for the manufacturing facility has been imported from Germany, Britain and Korea to put up a state-of-the-art production line.
-A robust supply chain and distribution network has been extended across the country to maximise the reach of the brand.
+Equipment for the manufacturing facility has been imported from Germany, Britain, and Korea to put up a state-of-the-art production line.
+A robust supply chain and distribution network has been extended across the country to maximize the reach of the brand.
 Orkla is confident that the unique concept and the childlike joy Laban brings will popularise it among consumer.
 Orkla Group sees huge potential in the Indian confectionery market which they mean to tap into.
-The current estimates show a market close to Rs.8, 200 crore with growth prediction of seven per cent year on year basis.
+The current estimates show a market close to Rs.8, 200 crores with growth prediction of seven percent year on year basis.